 Family owned and operated since 1965, Woodmere Campground is 23 acres of outdoor bliss.
 Offering a boat dock, fishing, bocce ball, a full wiffle ball field, basketball court, and arcade, Woodmere is one for the top of your backwoods bucket list.
 Woodmere has also curated an impressive list of activities and events, such as Prom Night Halloween and free camping dates for Active Duty Armed Forces members.

-Open year-round, Mile Away Campground offers the facilities and activities to make your camping experience complete.
+Open year-round, Spacious Skies Campground offers the facilities and activities to make your camping experience complete.
 Miniature golf, paddle boats, a playground for recreation, and a steamy hot shower to top it all off.

 Fifteen minutes from Concord may as well be 1,500 miles for the serenity and natural beauty you’ll find at Keyser Pond Campground in Henniker.
 Loads of outdoor activities from kayaking to volleyball and mini golf, balanced with indoor excitement like a massive rec hall fireplace, video games, and jukebox.
 What really sets Keyser Pond apart, though, is their joyful assortment of activities.
 Enjoy a DJ dance, weekly bingo, outdoor movies, and frequent fundraisers for great causes such as the Make-a-Wish Foundation.
 Keyser Pond can accommodate up to a 40-foot RV or tent campers.